bjoernricks/git-knowledge-snack/src/concepts/graph.md

  Additionally:
  * A single commits can either have zero, one or two parents
+ * But different commits can have the same parent
  * Only the first commit has no parent

 ```{mermaid}